 Chinese toon is hardy in zones 6-9.
 Seeds are best sown in the spring or fall.
-Sow the seeds once the last frost has past.
+Sow the seeds once the last frost has passed.
 It prefers full sun but will tolerate some shade.
-Prefers rich, moist, well-draining soil with a pH of 5.5-8.0.
+Chinese toon prefers rich, moist, well-draining soil with a pH of 5.5-8.0.

-The optimal germination temperature for toona sinensis is 25 C°.
-Soaking the seeds for 24 hours in room temperature water will greatly help with germination.
+The optimal germination temperature for Toona Sinensis is 25 C°.
+Soaking the seeds for 24 hours in room temperature water will significantly help with germination.
 The seeds can be started in pots or with moist paper towels.

 Using Towels: You can use cloth or paper towels.
-Soak the towel and squeeze out the excess water; the towels just need to be damp and moist.
-Then spread the seeds evenly over the towel and cover over so that the seeds are ‘wrapped’ in the towel.
-Keep in a in a room temperature location and use a mister to keep the towels moist.
+Soak the towel and squeeze out the excess water; the sheets need to be damp and moist.
+Then spread the seeds evenly over the towel and cover over to wrap the seeds in the towel.
+Keep at room temperature and use a mister to keep the towels moist.
 Germination takes 6-14 days.
-When they’ve sprouted and have at least two sets of leaves, they can be transplanted outside.
+When the seedlings have at least two sets of leaves, they can be transplanted outside.
 Continue to water them just enough to keep them in moist soil.

 I am just learning how grow Microgreens any information you can give me is very much appreciated.Since I am new to growing Microgreens.I am not sure I understand the purpose of the towels.
 Will the towels get wet and need to be replaced with clean dry towels?
 Because you also say